liubai20609/Interactive-Design-and-Preview-of-Colored-Snapshots-of-Indoor-Scenes-1/project/README.md

 - Linux or OSX
 - PyTorch
 - CPU or NVIDIA GPU + CUDA CuDNN.
+- Install Caffe or PyTorch and 3rd party Python libraries (OpenCV, scikit-learn and scikit-image).
+See the https://github.com/junyanz/interactive-deep-colorization for more details.

 ### (1) Getting Started
 - Clone this repo: